 - Remember that permethrin is the most effective tick repellent.
-It should not be applied to your child’s skin but rather to their clothing.
+It should not be applied to your child’s skin but their clothing.
 Permethrin can also treat outdoor equipment like tents or sleeping bags.

 Who ensures the safety of insect repellents?

 The U.S. Environmental Protection Agency (EPA) is responsible for the regulation of insect repellents.

 Can I apply bug repellant and sunscreen simultaneously?